suganyakaruppusamy-tech/restaurant-orders-analysis/README.md

 - **AOV Trend**: Stable around $29.5–30.5, peak at Week 9 ($32.05).
 - **Peak Hours**: Lunch (12–1 PM) and Dinner (5–6 PM).
 - **Customer Segmentation**: Regular spenders ($20–$49) dominate, Dinner is prime revenue window.
-By leveraging these insights, restaurants can optimize menus, pricing, promotions, and operations to improve profitability and customer satisfaction.

 ---

 ## 🏁 Conclusion